sublimelsp/LSP/README.md

 ## Configuration

 Documentation is available at [LSP.readthedocs.io](https://LSP.readthedocs.io) or [in the docs directory](https://github.com/tomv564/LSP/blob/master/docs/index.md)

+## Troubleshooting

+Enable the `log_debug` setting, restart Sublime and open the console.
+See the [Troubleshooting](https://lsp.readthedocs.io/en/latest/#troubleshooting) guide for tips and known limitations.